jacobsgomez/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.rst

 Object Tracking
 ==================

 Now we know how to convert BGR image to HSV, we can use this to extract a colored object.
-In HSV, it is more easier to represent a color than RGB color-space.
-In our application, we will try to extract a blue colored object.
+It is much easier to represent a color in HSV color-space than RGB color-space.
+In our application, we will try to extract a blue-colored object.
 So here is the method:

     * Take each frame of the video
     * Convert from BGR to HSV color-space
     * We threshold the HSV image for a range of blue color
     * Now extract the blue object alone, we can do whatever on that image we want.

-Below is the code which are commented in detail :
+Below is the code which is commented in detail :
 ::

     import cv2